 We are intersted in providing theoretically sound, yet practically viable support for the verification of data aware procedural process models.
 In particular we have exploited planning techniques to perform reachability analysis, and conformance checking also in the event of partial execution traces.
 The latter problem has been explored also with the usage of abduction.
 We are also interested in exploiting formal verificatin techniques, such as the computation of unsat cores, to support the improvement of Declare models.

 Predictive Process Monitoring

 Modern information systems that support complex business processes generally maintain significant amounts of process execution data, particularly records of events corresponding to the execution of activities (event logs).
-In this reserach line we investigate and produce tools that exploit event logs to predict how ongoing (uncompleted) cases will unfold up to their completion.
-We actively work towards the development of a predictive process monitoring framework that collects a range of techniques that allow users to get different forms of accurate predictions.
-For instance on the achievement of a goal or the time required for such an achievement.
+In this reserach line we investigate techniques and support the Nirdizati tool that exploit event logs to predict how ongoing (uncompleted) cases will unfold up to their completion.
+We work on a wide series of prediction tasks using different types of Machine Learnig techniques, including the insertion of background knowledge.
+Recent work aims at supporting explainable prediction both in terms of improving the techniques and assess their usefulness with end users.